 A better plan than driving is to catch one of the many shuttles.
-There are several options for getting to Treble Cone:
+There are several options for getting to Treble Cone from Wanaka and Queenstown.

 The ski resorts are open from late June until early October.
 The most reliable snow is in late July and August.
 The first few weeks of July are busy with New Zealand and Australian school vacationers.

 |Vertical Drop||2321ft / 700m||Surface Lifts||1||Advanced||45%|

 |Annual Snowfall||216in / 5.5m||Lift Capacity per hour||4500 people|

 |Longest Run||2.5 miles / 4km|

 Stories, photos and ski resort profiles to help you discover new places and dream about your next ski trip.